pickybutanidevops/bitbucket-helm-charts/README.md

 git add . && git commit -m “Initial commit” && git push origin master

 This helm chart is set with AWS ELB - LoadBalancer as a Service(for on premise usage just change service type to ClusterIP and patch with externalIP).
-This Uses AWS - EFS storage, so volume mount for bitbucket data center is mounted with pvc created.
+This Uses AWS - EFS storage, so volume mount for bitbucket data center is mounted with pvc created and check efs is encrypted.
 For on-premise you can use NFS as a storage class.
+This chart will install Bitbucket-datacenter container, Postgres DB container and elastic search containers.
-Postgres DB as internal DB.
-Please also use external database option when required.
+Please also use external database option when required, refer to Postgres DB container service name when configuring bitbucket.
 Note: if you uninstall this helm release chart, pvc created with helm chart installation is not deleted.
 Retain Policy is set for storage class.